KamaljyotiNath/KamaljyotiNath1.github.io/index.md

 (Journal article: 3 Journal articles are published; another 2 journal articles are under review.
 Book chapter: A proposal for a book chapter is accepted and is under review.
 Conference paper: 1 conference paper is accepted/presented)

 # Education
-- Doctor of Philosophy, Indian Institute of Technology Guwahati, Guwahati, Assam, India.
-  Specialization: Structural Engineering (Civil Engineering) (2013 - 2020)
+- Doctor of Philosophy in Civil Engineering, Indian Institute of Technology Guwahati, Guwahati, Assam, India.
+(2013 - 2020)
-- B. Tech, National Institute of Technology Silchar, Silchar, Assam, India.
-Specialization: Civil Engineering (2004 - 2008)
+- B. Tech in Civil Engineering, National Institute of Technology Silchar, Silchar, Assam, India.
+(2004 - 2008)

 # Industrial Experience

 - From August 2008 to July 2013, I worked at TATA Consulting Engineers Limited, where I worked on Modelling, analysis, design and design review of civil structures of thermal power plants.
 Detailing and checking of civil construction drawings.

-#  Skills and Learning
-- Programming Languages : MATLAB, Python, C
-- Software: STAAD.Pro, AutoCAD
-- Presentation/Documentation: Microsoft office, LaTeX, Beamer

-As often it is said that there is no age for learning, I am continuing my learning process.
-I am planning to learn R for statistical computing in my next.

 # Links
 Links to my